 The ranching growout strategy varies considerably between regions.
-In Australia, the fish feed immediately at a high level - up to ~10% of body weight/day at peak feeding times (Ellis 2013).
+In Australia, the fish feed immediately at a high level - up to \sim 10% of body weight/day at peak feeding times (Ellis, 2013).
 In other regions, the literature suggests a delay before higher feeding levels begin, and then not to the same level as Australia.
-This is because of the length of tow, the multiyear holding of the fish in other countries, and high feed cost in ranching operations.